imjeremiah/plone-enterprise-project/_project-docs/plone/plone-project-rules.md

 ## Directory Structure

-Our project follows the cookieplone-generated structure with educational-specific organization:
+Our project follows the cookieplone-generated structure with classroom management organization:

 ### Project Root Structure
 ```